Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 2. District VI / Terézváros – Where to Stay in Budapest on a Budget

 From backpacker hostels to boutique hotels in Budapest, there’s something for travellers of all styles and budgets here.
-If you’re trying to cut costs down in Budapest, though, this is where you’ll find a bunch of the budget gems!
+If you’re trying to cut costs down in Budapest, this is where you’ll find a bunch of the budget gems!

 Budapest has a rich history waiting to be discovered